Trump's campaign finances are strained as legal peril mounts

 As the 2022 midterm elections approached, Trump pledged to back congressional candidates loyal to him.
 But of the roughly $65 million earmarked by Save America for political spending, less than a third — about $20 million — was used to back midterm candidates through campaign contributions or paid advertising.

 Colvin reported from New York.
-Associated Press writer Eric Tucker in Washington contributed to this report.
+AP writer Eric Tucker in Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.